Entity-to-Text based Data Augmentation for various Named Entity Recognition Tasks: Experiments and Analyses

 \textbf{Tackling Real Low Resource NER Tasks}

 We adopt real low resource NER datasets \cite{liu2021crossner} from Wikipedia which contains politics, natural science, music, literature and artificial intelligence domains with only 100 or 200 labeled texts in the training set. {\modelname} and baseline data augmentation approaches still augment the training set by 3x.

-From Table \ref{tab:real}, we are delighted to observe {\modelname} could quickly learn from the extremely limited entity-to-text data and bring 3.45\% F1 performance gains over various domains.
-Compared with baseline augmentation methods, {\modelname} generates more diverse data and undoubtedly gains greater advantages.
+From Table \ref{tab:real}, we are delighted to observe {\modelname} could quickly learn from the extremely limited Entity-to-Text data and bring 3.45\% F1 performance gains over various domains.
+Compared with baseline augmentation methods, {\modelname} generates more diverse texts and undoubtedly gains greater advantages.